-- Decide what is relevant and not relevant to make a decision.
+- Decide what information is relevant and not relevant for the situation.

-- Identify what useful resources are available: facts, people, ideas, processes, other...
+- Identify useful resources that are available: facts, people, ideas, processes, other...

-- Identify any influences or influence systems that can hamper or assist to influence the decision making process and determine if their help or influence would lead to success or block success.
+- Identify any influences or influence systems that can hamper or assist to influence the decision making process and determine if their help or influence would lead to accurate information.

 - Desire to be honest, clear, and determined to seek and identify choices, solutions, and implementations that are appropriate, reliable, and comprehensive.

 - Identify and list possible options or choices, solutions, and implementations.